Body Image & Eating Disorder Therapy

 Alabama, Arizona, Arkansas, Colorado, Delaware, Georgia, Florida, Idaho, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington D.C., West Virginia, Wisconsin, and Wyoming.

-Dr. Kait is in-network with Aetna in Florida, and also accepts FSA and HSA payments.
+Dr. Kait is in-network with Aetna employer plans in Florida, and also accepts FSA and HSA payments.
 For all other insurance providers, she offers superbills to help clients seek reimbursement through out-of-network benefits.